How Suppliers Can Make Chargebacks a Thing of the PastBy: Joe Mandato | February 12, 2021

 If you’re going to invest in a tool to help you combat chargebacks and gain visibility into your supply chain, here are some key features to look for:

 - Proactive alerting to identify issues BEFORE chargebacks occur

 - Self-service for non-technical users; it should not be a burden for the EDI team

 - Collaborative focus, as breakdowns can happen anywhere in the supply chain

 - High-level reporting and analytics to identify trends and track improvement

-Or you can give Syncrofy a shot…
+Or Give Syncrofy a Try…

 Designed to add value to any EDI translator, Syncrofy breaks down complex EDI data into usable, easy-to-read insights to help compliance, customer service, finance, and all other departments in your company.
 In fact, users who don’t normally work with EDI are able to view and share plain English translated versions of native EDI documents and all related transactions.